Submitted by Sgt. Darren Kakuno

-This week the Columbia Valley RCMP responded to about 60 calls for service; last year that number was around 70.
-The following is a summary of a couple of the more interesting calls that the members responded to:
+This past week, Jan.
+11 through Jan.
+17, the Columbia Valley RCMP responded to 53 calls for service.
+The following is a summary of some of the files our officers responded to.

 •On Monday, Jan.
 11, an individual contacted the Columbia Valley RCMP to report the loss of his camera equipment.
 The owner recalled placing his black Lowepro camera bag on the sidewalk in downtown Invermere on Jan.
 10. The camera case contained a lens, two batteries and a lens filter.
 If anyone located this camera equipment, they can contact the Columbia Valley RCMP to facilitate the return to its owner.

 •On Tuesday, Jan.
 12, at about 9 p.m., witnesses reported seeing a grey SUV drive into a ditch on Athalmer Road in Invermere.
 Police responded and spoke to the driver, who was not able to provide any identification and provided a false name to police.
 While speaking to the driver, the investigating officer formed grounds to believe the driver was impaired by alcohol.
 The driver was detained for impaired operation and transported to the detachment to provide a breath sample.
 The driver was held in cells until sober and released with a 90-day administrative driving prohibition and an appearance notice to attend court at a later date in relation to failing to provide a breath sample and obstruction.